-TESTIMONY IN SUPPORT OF 20-H 7140 - RELATING TO STATE AFFAIRS AND GOVERNMENT March 4, 2019
+TESTIMONY IN SUPPORT OF 19-H 5513 - RELATING TO STATE AFFAIRS AND GOVERNMENT April 3, 2019

-The right to vote is the quintessential right underlying the democratic process, and malapportioned districts or the failure to provide appropriate voting strength to racial minorities raise fundamental civil liberties concerns.
+The right to vote is the quintessential right underlying the democratic process.
+Because that right can be infringed by the dilution, as well as the denial, of the right to vote, malapportioned districts or any failure by the state to provide appropriate voting strength to racial minorities raise fundamental civil liberties concerns.
 This legislation would positively address an issue bearing directly on that problem, and for that reason we strongly support this bill.

 The issue is that of prison-based gerrymandering.
 For geographical reasons, it is an especially critical issue in Rhode Island, because a failure to address it places our state far outside the mainstream when it comes to prison-related malapportionment.
-Following the lead of a handful of other states and more than two hundred local governments across the country, this bill would count incarcerated people's last home residence for redistricting purposes, rather than counting them as "residing" at the ACI.
+Following the lead of four states and more than two hundred local governments across the country, this bill would count incarcerated people's last home residence for redistricting purposes, rather than counting them as "residing" at the ACI.